Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

       sans = ["home.vikaspogu.com"]
 ```

-The Deployment objects looks like this:
+The Deployment objects look like this:

 ```yaml
 apiVersion: v1